 Tony has been involved with The Ecology Centre since 2004.
 His background is in IT where he previously managed 3 international companies and also set up his own IT business.
 Tony is involved in a number of other local organisations.

 Liz has had a career in voluntary and public sector management, particularly with older people and people with disabilities or sensory impairments.
-She has always been very involved with her local community and is currently a Community Councillor.
+She has always been very involved with her local community.

 Chris was a Head teacher of a Nursery and continues to work in the field of pre-school education.
 She has considerable experience of committees, including involvement at a national level.
 Chris is also a talented musician and performer.